breatheco-de/content/src/content/lesson/learn-in-public.md

 Learning in private: The traditional educational system is designed to be a private experience, you read books, attend to class, complete projects and assessments, and you graduate at some point, we are so used to this workflow that it's already embedded into our student's hearts.

-When you learn in public, you make social media, your notebook and discussion forum, you write about what you just learned in different ways like blog posts, tweets, newsletters, drawings, memes, etc.
+When you learn in public you: create in social media, you write in notebooks and discussion forums, you also write about what you just learned in different ways like blog posts, tweets, newsletters, drawings, memes, etc.

 ## Why is this so important?